Ada-Developers-Academy/core-unit-3/props/nested-components.md

 ### `Student` Component

 Sofia's `Student` component should display a student's name and email address.
-She'll create a new file, `src/components/Student.js`, and write this code:
+She creates a new file, `src/components/Student.js`, and writes this code:

 <!-- prettier-ignore-start -->
 ```js